kbarre123/kbarre123.github.io/source/_posts/2015-01-02-arduino-plus-vixen-3-equals-merry-christmas.markdown

 **** The SSRs ****

 In Figure 3, you'll notice that the extension cords and 110V supply (orange extension cord) enter the box through the ports on the right.
 In Figure 4, you can see them running behind the SSRs and that there's 3 brass screws at the top and bottom of the picture.
-Those screws (along with nylon risers) support the plexi-glass to which the Arduino and SSRs are mounted (they themselves on risers to allow for cooling), giving the extension cords room to run to the top of the box and tie in to the power-supply-bar (where the incomming 110V supply is distributed amongst all 16 channels that feed the lights).
+Those screws (along with nylon risers) support the plexi-glass to which the Arduino and SSRs are mounted (they themselves on risers to allow for cooling), giving the extension cords room to run to the top of the box and tie in to the power-supply-bar (where the incoming 110V supply is distributed amongst all 16 channels that feed the lights).
 As you can see, there are 8 channels on each board.
-The sides closest to the Arduino are connected, with 22 guage wire, to the digital I/O pins of the Arduino.
+The sides closest to the Arduino are connected, with 22 gage wire, to the digital I/O pins of the Arduino.
 The sides closes to the outside edge of the photo are connected to 110V with Romex wire and orange 3-way jumpers.

 One thing to keep in mind with these SSRs is that each channel has an max amperage that you can run through it (this  model is 2mA I believe).
 At the most, I've been able to chain 6 strands of lights together without blowing one of the relays.
 I know this because I've blown one out by running 7 strands chained together off of one channel.
 Each strand should have a silver/gold tag near one of the plugs that denotes the total amps for that strand (somewhere in the ballpark of 0.34mA).
 So, 6 x 0.34mA = 2.04mA, *just* over the 2mA specs of the relay.